 You can only do this anaerobic fermentation for so long before your stores are depleted and you need more oxygen to continue on.

 Yeast operates in the same way.
 For a certain period of time, it can actually ferment without oxygen.
-But eventually, it will grow too stressed and either stagnate or die off.
+But eventually, in the absence of oxygen, it will grow too stressed and either stagnate or die off.
 It will eventually require oxygen to keep fermenting.

 Pretty cool, right?

 Another thing to remember when it comes to yeast is that there are so many different strains and all behave in different ways, some small and some big.
 Some serve humanity, and some harm us.